 There have always been lines at the Louvre, but the wait has become especially long because of security measures that were brought in recent years.

 The Louvre entrances have a scanner and a metal detector.
-It is not possible to skip the line for the security control check, but you can shorten the waiting time with some basic tips.
+It is not possible to skip the line for the security check, but you can shorten the waiting time with some basic tips.

 C- Buy your Louvre Skip-the-Line Tickets Online in Advance